5306 Ballard Ave NW, Seattle, WA 206-403-1148

 There is evidence that person-centered therapy can be as effective as directive therapies like cognitive behavioral therapy (CBT) for the treatment of mental health conditions.
 It is also highly useful for people seeking help with personal growth regardless of a diagnosis.
 Person-centered therapy rarely centers diagnosis, instead focusing on experiences, feelings, and progress with self-understanding and self-realization.

-Person-Centered Therapy is Most Useful For:
+Person-Centered Therapy Is Most Useful For:

 • Depression and anxiety